Constructing the relative Fukaya category: Holomorphic discs

 \begin{rmk} Recall that the embedding $\Sbar^\circ_{k_\alpha,\ell_\alpha} \hookrightarrow \Sbar^\circ_{k,\ell}$ depends on a choice of ordering of the finite spherical edges incident to $\alpha$.
 By the \textbf{(Equivariant)} condition satisfied by $\bP_{k_\alpha,\ell_\alpha,\bL_\alpha}$, the \textbf{(Consistent on discs)} condition on $\bP_{k,\ell,\bL}$ does not depend on this ordering. \end{rmk}

 \begin{lem} Suppose $k+2\ell=N$, and that $\bP_{k',\ell',\bL'}$ satisfying the conditions of Definition \ref{defn:pert} have been chosen for all $k'+2\ell' <N$.
-Then there exist $\bP_{k,\ell,\bL}$ satisfying the conditions of Definition \ref{defn:pert}. \end{lem} \begin{proof} The \textbf{(Consistent on discs)} condition uniquely specifies the restriction of $(\bY_{k,\ell,\bL},\bK_{k,\ell,\bL})$ to all boundary strata of the form $\EuS_{k_\alpha,\ell_\alpha}$ for $\alpha \in V_\disc$; the \textbf{(Constant on spheres)} condition then uniquely specifies the restriction of $(\bY_{k,\ell,\bL},\bK_{k,\ell,\bL})$ to the remaining boundary strata of the form $\EuS_{\ell_\alpha}$ for $\alpha \in V_\sph$, because each maximal tree of sphere components intersects a disc component in a unique point.
+Then there exist $\bP_{k,\ell,\bL}$ satisfying the conditions of Definition \ref{defn:pert}. \end{lem} \begin{proof} The \textbf{(Consistent on discs)} condition uniquely specifies the restriction of $(\bY_{k,\ell,\bL},\bK_{k,\ell,\bL})$ to all boundary strata of the form $\mathrm{pr}_\alpha^*\Sbar^\circ_{k_\alpha,\ell_\alpha}$ for $\alpha \in V_\disc$; the \textbf{(Constant on spheres)} condition then uniquely specifies the restriction of $(\bY_{k,\ell,\bL},\bK_{k,\ell,\bL})$ to the remaining boundary strata of the form $\mathrm{pr}_\alpha^*\Sbar_{\ell_\alpha}$ for $\alpha \in V_\sph$, because each maximal tree of sphere components intersects a disc component in a unique point.
 Thus the restriction of $(\bY_{k,\ell,\bL},\bK_{k,\ell,\bL})$ to all boundary strata is uniquely specified by the preceding choices.
 It is clear that these uniquely-specified restrictions satisfy the \textbf{(Equivariant)} condition (using the fact that a constant map is equivariant) and the \textbf{(Thin regions)} condition.

 Having specified $(\bY_{k,\ell,\bL},\bK_{k,\ell,\bL})$ over the boundary strata, we need to show that it extends over all of $\Sbar^\circ_{k,\ell}$ (cf. \cite[Lemma 9.5]{Seidel:FCPLT}).
-Such an extension can be constructed using appropriate cutoff functions, because $\EuY_*$ and $\EuH$ are convex, and it can easily be arranged to satisfy the \textbf{(Thin regions)} condition.
+Such an extension can be constructed using appropriate cutoff functions, because $\EuY_*$ and $\EuH$ are convex, and it can easily be arranged to satisfy the \textbf{(Thin regions)} condition, using the fact that our choice of strip-like ends is consistent.
 The \textbf{(Equivariant)} condition can then be achieved by averaging, again using convexity.
-Note that it is important that the parametrization of the thin regions is chosen to be equivariant, so that the averaged perturbation data continues to respect the \textbf{(Thin regions)} condition. \end{proof}
+The averaged perturbation data continues to respect the \textbf{(Thin regions)} condition, because we chose the parametrization of the thin regions to be equivariant. \end{proof}